shawnkellis/ContinuityM/_essays/the-architecture-of-self-modeling-systems.md

 ---
-title: "THE ARCHETECTURE OF SELF-MODELING SYSTEMS"
+title: "The Architecture of Self-Modeling Systems"
 date: 2025-12-05
 description: "How recursive structures develop internal representations that guide machine behavior"
 ---